tedmoore/schelp2/docs/Classes/View.md

 ```

 ### `keyUpAction`
  The object to be evaluated when a key is released.
 The following arguments are passed at evaluation: **view, char, modifiers, unicode, keycode, key**.
 See [#Key actions](#key-actions) for explanation of arguments.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.
-If no `keyUpAction` is set, [defaultKeyUpAction](#defaultkeyupaction) is called instead, and its return value controls the event propagation.
+If no `keyUpAction` is set, [#-defaultKeyUpAction](#-defaultkeyupaction) is called instead, and its return value controls the event propagation.

 ### `keyModifiersChangedAction`
  The object to be evaluated when a modifier key is pressed or released.
 The following arguments are passed at evaluation: **view, modifiers**.

 ### Drag and drop
 Use the methods below to define or override how the view handles drag&drop operations.

 ### `beginDragAction`
  Sets or gets the object evaluated when a drag&drop operation is initiated.
 At evaluation, the following arguments will be passed: **view, x, y**.
 The view expects an object to be returned which will become the data subject to the drag&drop operation.
 Returning nil will prevent the drag&drop operation to begin.
-If this variable is nil (the default) the view's [defaultGetDrag](#defaultgetdrag) method is called instead.
+If this variable is nil (the default) the view's [#-defaultGetDrag](#-defaultgetdrag) method is called instead.

 ### `canReceiveDragHandler`
  Sets or gets the object evaluated when the mouse pointer moves over the view while a drag&drop operation is taking place.
 At evaluation, the following arguments will be passed: **view, x, y**.
 The view expects the [drag&drop data](#*currentdrag) to be examined, and a Boolean returned stating whether the view can make use of that data.
 If true is returned, the data may be dropped on the view, otherwise the drop event will not be handled by this view.
-If this variable is nil (the default) the view's [defaultCanReceiveDrag](#defaultcanreceivedrag) method is called instead.
+If this variable is nil (the default) the view's [#-defaultCanReceiveDrag](#-defaultcanreceivedrag) method is called instead.

 ### `receiveDragHandler`
  Sets or gets the object evaluated when a drag&drop operation finishes on this view.
 At evaluation, the following arguments will be passed: **view, x, y**.
 The [drag&drop data](#*currentdrag) is expected to be applied to the view in some way.
-If this variable is nil (the default) the view's [defaultReceiveDrag](#defaultreceivedrag) method is called instead.
+If this variable is nil (the default) the view's [#-defaultReceiveDrag](#-defaultreceivedrag) method is called instead.

 ### `dragLabel`
  Sets or gets the text displayed by the mouse pointer during the drag&drop operation.
-It is expected to be set while handling the beginning of the operation, i.e. in [beginDragAction](#begindragaction) or [defaultGetDrag](#defaultgetdrag).**Arguments:**
+It is expected to be set while handling the beginning of the operation, i.e. in [#-beginDragAction](#-begindragaction) or [#-defaultGetDrag](#-defaultgetdrag).**Arguments:**

 | Argument | Description |
 |----------|-------------|